The ancestors of the Darell family brought their name to England

 years the English language had no fixed system of spelling rules.
 For that reason, spelling variations

 occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Darell were recorded, including Darrell, Dorrell, Dayrell, Darrel, Darell, Darel and others.

 Early Notables of the Darell family (pre 1700)

 Outstanding amongst the family at this time was Elizabeth Darrell, the first wife of John Seymour (c.

 1450-1491), and paternal grandmother of Queen Jane Seymour; Sir Edward Darrell (c.

 1465-1530), of Littlecote, Wiltshire

 , an English politician, Member of the Parliament for Wiltshire

 in 1529; Elizabeth Darrell (born c.
 1513-c.
-1556 )...
-Another 70 words (5 lines of text) are included under the topic Early Darell Notables in all our PDF Extended History products and printed products wherever possible.
+1556 ), the long-term mistress and muse of Sir Thomas Wyatt, they...
+Another 60 words (4 lines of text) are included under the topic Early Darell Notables in all our PDF Extended History products and printed products wherever possible.